 Must I wait until I receive Form 1095-C to file my return?

 No, the Internal Revenue Service states that you should file your return as you normally would.
-Like last year, you can prepare and file your return using other information about your health insurance.
+You can prepare and file your return using other information about your health insurance.
 Other forms of documentation that would provide proof of insurance include insurance cards, explanation of benefits forms, enrollment confirmation statements, W-2 or payroll statements reflecting health insurance deductions, and other statements indicating that you or your family members had health coverage.

 How will Form 1095-C be provided?